TimeaFuntikova/semka-vajko/README.md

    - Update the database configuration and any other environment-specific settings in the `.env` file.

 4. **Database Setup:**
-   - Create a new database on your database management system (e.g., MySQL) as configured in your `.env` file.
+   - Create a new database on your database management system (e.g., POstgreSQL) as configured in your `.env` file.
-   - Run the database migrations to set up the necessary tables:
+   - Run the database migrations to set up the necessary tables
-     ```
-     php artisan migrate
-     ```

 5. **Compile Svelte:**
-   - Compile the Svelte front-end using:
+   - Compile the Svelte front-end using and run it locally:
      ```
      npm run build
+     npm run dev
      ```

-6. **Start the Development Server:**
-   - Start the Laravel development server by running:
-     ```
-     php artisan serve
-     ```
-   - Access the application in your web browser at `http://localhost:8000` or the URL provided by the Laravel development server.

 ## License